triestpa/Open-Cryptochat/README.md

 ```
 <br>

-This new server-side logic will prevent a user from joining any room that already has two users.
+This modified socket logic will prevent a user from joining any room that already has two users.

 ### 6.1 - Join Room From The Client Side

-Next, we'll add more logic to the client-side `joinRoom` function in `/public/page.js`.
+Next, we'll modify our client-side `joinRoom` function in `/public/page.js`, in order to reset the state of the chat when switching rooms.

 ```javascript
 /** Join the specified chatroom */